“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 Seeing the manic look in his eyes, Numbers Minion begins clicking her pen rapidly.
 “I, uh, honestly sir; I think that would be a rather poor idea.
 I think that might be painful.”

-“Nothing finer to balance out the bliss of a day of aimless shopping,” Chaos says with a wide, murderous grin, the immense pressure he’s putting into his arm beginning to draw up white infusia.
+“Nothing finer to balance out the bliss of a day of aimless shopping,” Chaos says with a wide, murderous grin.
+The immense pressure he’s putting into his arm beings drawing up white infusia.

-Chaos scans over, takes a whiff of the incense, and peers through the lightly-tinted windows.
-Taking a quick glance back at his official-looking shopping list, he notes that at least one of the items must certainly be from an Uuwoo’s.
+Chaos scans over, takes a whiff of the incense, and peers through the darkly-tinted windows.
+Taking a quick glance back at his official-looking shopping list, he notes that at least one of the items must certainly be from an Uuwoo’s store like this one.